Skip to content

 Yoga can be an intimidating prospect for some veterans.
 A stigma about yoga is that it’s only for flexible people or that it’s too “new age-y.”
 But the reality is that yoga is a form of movement, self-care, and stress management that can benefit everyone, no matter your level of flexibility or spirituality.
 Don’t let assumptions or misconceptions about yoga keep you from trying it.

-There are many different types of yoga—some more restorative and relaxing, some more athletic, challenging, and energizing—so finding a style that you enjoy can help you with a consistent practice.
+There are many different types of yoga—some more restorative and relaxing, some more athletic, challenging, and energizing—so finding a style that you enjoy can help you with consistent practice.

 Here are a few types of yoga you might explore: